obsidianmd/obsidian-help/en/Plugins/File explorer.md

 - Move files and folders with drag and drop.
 - Use the context menu to access all available operations.

+> [!tip]
-> **Tip:** You can drag a file from the File explorer into your note to create a link to it, or drag a file into a folder in the File explorer to copy it.
+> You can drag a file from the File explorer into your note to create a link to it, or drag a file into a folder in the File explorer to copy it.

 ## Create a new note